Sizimon/portfolio/README.md

     BOT-BACKEND:

     BOT-DASHBOARD:
-      FEAT: adjust some stylings for responsiveness.
+      FEAT: adjust some stylings for responsiveness

     PORTFOLIO: